pjaudiomv/jft-slack/README.md

 $sendJft->sendJftToSlack('EROSFVJNSDJNDDwefdsbhjkMvwefWJFNJNWFNJAEqw', 'just-for-today'); # BMLT
 ```

-This takes two arguments first a slack incoming webhook api token and second the channel to which we want to send to
+This takes two arguments first a slack incoming webhook api token and second the channel to which we want to send to.
-you can send to as many workspaces and channels as you want.
+You can send to as many workspaces and channels as you want.